ziemen4/zkpoex/sc-owner/README.md

      Reads the bytecode from `./bytecode/ImageID.bin` and deploys the contract.
    - **Verifier Contract:**
      Reads the bytecode from `./bytecode/VerifierContract.bin` and deploys it by linking the computed hashes, the provided RISC0 verifier contract address, and the address of the deployed ImageID contract.
+4. **Load the Verifier Contract:**
+     In order to pay the white hackers who will verify the proof of exploits, the contract must be pre-loaded with some ETH.
 4. **Output Deployed Addresses:**
      The addresses of the deployed contracts are printed to the console.

 ---